International Sustainability Standards Board

 Emmanuel Faber is the first chair of the ISSB.

 The International Sustainability Standards Board (ISSB) is a standard-setting body established in 2021–2022 under the IFRS Foundation, whose mandate is the creation and development of sustainability-related financial reporting standards to meet investors' needs for sustainability reporting.
+As of December 2025, 39 jurisdictions have committed to or are actively integrating ISSB Standards into their legal and regulatory frameworks; these regions represent approximately 60% of global GDP, over 40% of global market capitalization, and nearly 60% of global greenhouse gas emissions.

 Background

 In principle, sustainability-related disclosures have always been at least potentially part of financial reporting, given financial risks associated with sustainability matters.
 In practice, however, they have not always been a priority of the accounting and financial reporting community.
 With growing awareness of sustainability challenges and especially climate change, the need for a specific framework for sustainability-related disclosures has been recognized by environmentalists, standard setters, reporting companies and the financial industry.

 CDSB, IIRC, SASB, VRF

 The Climate Disclosure Standards Board (CDSB) was formed in 2007 in London as part of the Carbon Disclosure Project that began in 2002.
 The International Integrated Reporting Council (IIRC) was formed in London in August 2010 with the participation of several stakeholders including the Global Reporting Initiative, International Accounting Standards Board, U.S. Financial Accounting Standards Board, International Organization of Securities Commissions, and International Federation of Accountants.
 Separately, the Sustainability Accounting Standards Board (SASB) was created in 2011 in San Francisco with a focus on U.S. securities disclosures.
 In June 2021, the IIRC and SASB announced their combination to form the Value Reporting Foundation (VRF).